MicrosoftDocs/dynamics-365-project-operations/articles/resource-management/getting-started-with-resource-recommendations.md

 ## Have your system administrator activate dataflows

 After you enable the resource recommendations feature, your system administrator must activate four [dataflows](/power-apps/maker/data-platform/create-and-use-dataflows).
+Ensure that this system administrator has "Global Admin" rights.
 This mandatory, one-time step must be completed for every new environment where the feature is enabled.
 The four dataflows prepare the data infrastructure that's required to generate optimal recommendations for any new project team member.

 To activate the dataflows, have your system administrator follow these steps.